Alfresco/alfresco-helm-charts/charts/alfresco-repository/docs/email.md

 ---
 title: Email features
+parent: Repository
-parent: Guides
+grand_parent: Guides
 ---

-# Configuring Email related features
+# Configuring email related features

 Alfresco repository can interact with users through emails in different ways.
 Below we describe how to enable and configure the 3 main email features Alfresco